Glenna Nightingale née Evans

 Jennifer Kirsty Burton, Megan McMinn, James E Vaughan, Glenna Nightingale, Jacques Fleuriot, Bruce Guthrie, Analysis of the impact of COVID-19 on Scotland’s care-homes from March 2020 to October 2021: national linked data cohort analysis, Age and Ageing, 2024: https://doi.org/10.1093/ageing/afae015

-Laxton Megan, Nightingale Glenna, Lindgren Finn, Sivakumaran Arjuna, Othieno Richard, Spatiotemporal Methods to Assess Correlations of COVID-19 Positivity in the City of Edinburgh and in Students Living in Edinburgh University Halls of Residence During Autumn 2020, PLOS ONE, 2023 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0291348.
+Laxton Megan, Nightingale Glenna, Lindgren Finn, Sivakumaran Arjuna, Othieno Richard, Extending the R number by applying hyperparameters of Log Gaussian Cox process models in an epidemiological context to provide insights into COVID-19 positivity in the City of Edinburgh and in students residing at Edinburgh University, PLOS ONE, 2023 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0291348.

 Ailsa Niven, G. Baker, E. Coral-Almeida, S. G. Fawkner, Ruth Jepson, J. Manner , S Morton, G. Nightingale, D. Sivaramakrishnan, “Are we working (too) comfortably?”: Understanding the nature of and factorsassociated with sedentary behaviour when working in the home environment Occupational Health Science 2023